mcbeet/beet/README.md

 - First-class template integration approachable without prior Python knowledge
 - Link the generated resource pack and data pack to Minecraft
 - Automatically rebuild the project on file changes with watch mode
+- Batteries-included package that comes with a few handy plugins out of the box
+- Rich ecosystem, extensible CLI, and powerful generator and worker API

 ## Installation